 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-If you’re looking for a budget Mac OS X laptop, investigate the MacBook Air.
-Apple’s MacBook Air is consistently their most affordable portable machine and is usually the only one sold for less than $1,000.
-If OS X is a must for you, but the MacBook Air isn’t the right machine for you, consider other MacBooks.
+If you are looking for a budget Apple laptop with Mac OS X, investigate the MacBook Air.
+The MacBook Air is consistently their most affordable portable machine, and it is usually the only one Apple sells for less than $1,000.
+If macOS is a must but the MacBook Air is not the right machine for you, consider other MacBooks as well.
 Usually, the next models up are only slightly more expensive.

 Backpack: KOPACK Slim Laptop Backpack